Put PR theory into PR practice.

 Courses open for registration

-Our online PR diploma program gives you the theory, skills and credential you need to set yourself apart in the competitive public relations and communications industry.
+The online Public Relations diploma program gives you the theory, skills and credential you need to set yourself apart in the competitive public relations and communication industry.
 This program is beneficial to those working in either public or private sector, and can be an excellent professional development option for virtually any career level.

 What do you get when you mix a journalist with a track athlete, a forest-firefighter from the Yukon, a government civil servant, a philanthropist, a writer and a teacher together?
 Just a few lines of this man’s CV.Read Story